-The leading supplier of natural food ingredients to Georgia’s non-alcoholic beverage industry, Doehler Georgia, promises to introduce next generation products and the global food industry’s latest innovations to Georgia.
+The leading supplier of natural food ingredients to Georgia’s non-alcoholic beverage industry, Doehler Georgia, promises to introduce the products of next generation and the global food industry’s latest technological findings to Georgia.

-“In particular we are offering products that combine plant-based nutrition and optimized nutritional profiles with unique multisensory experiences, which meet the needs of environmentally and health-conscious consumers,” Mirra Khupenia, Head of Marketing Department of Doehler Georgia, said.
+“In particular we are offering products that combine plant-based nutrition, naturalness and optimised nutritional profiles with unique multisensory experiences and meet the needs of environmentally and healthconscious consumers” – Mirra Khupenia, Head of Marketing Department of Doehler Georgia, said.

-She also said that modern consumers expect more from food and beverage manufacturers than just naturalness and good taste; they want the right diet to have a positive effect on their long-term health and general well-being.
+She also said that “modern consumers” expect more from food and beverage manufacturers than just naturalness and good taste i.e., they want the right diet to have a positive effect on their long-term health and general well-being.

 Doehler is a global producer, marketer and provider of technology-driven natural ingredients, ingredient systems and integrated solutions for the food and beverage industry.

 Using the best of nature and innovative technology as the company’s starting point, the Doehler portfolio ranges from natural flavours, natural colours, natural health ingredients, a vast range of plant-based ingredients to ingredient systems and end-to-end solutions.
 With more than 45 production sites, 75 offices and application centers, Döhler is creating value for customers in over 160 countries.
-More than 8,500 dedicated employees, including 1000 in R&D, are committed to making customers successful.
+More than 8,500 dedicated employees including 1000 people in R&D and technology are committed to make customers successful.

-Doehler has been operating in Georgia for more than seventeen years in the B2B industry.
+Meanwhile, in Georgia, Doehler has been operating for more than seventeen years in the B2B industry.
 Doehler Georgia’s target segment is non-alcoholic beverage factories, the majority of which have already become its clients.

 Q. During the COVID-19 pandemic, in the Application Laboratory of Doehler Georgia, a number of innovative drinks were created that will appear on the shelves of the markets gradually.
 Please introduce these products.